fuzziqersoftware/newserv/README.md

 Currently this code should build on macOS and Ubuntu.
 It might build on other Linux flavors, but don't expect it to work on Windows at all.

 So, you've read all of the above and you want to try it out?
 Here's what you do:
-- Make sure you have CMake and libevent installed (use Homebrew in macOS, or install libevent-dev in Linux).
+- Make sure you have CMake and libevent installed.
 - Build and install phosg (https://github.com/fuzziqersoftware/phosg).
 - Run `cmake . && make`.
 - Edit system/config.json to your liking.